-• OT Specialty Elective Courses: A number of specialty elective courses are offered within the Chan Division to enable students to both broaden and deepen their knowledge and expertise in contemporary practice areas.
+- OT Specialty Elective Courses: A number of specialty elective courses are offered within the Chan Division to enable students to both broaden and deepen their knowledge and expertise in contemporary practice areas.
 Elective courses are offered as either 4-unit or 2-unit courses with varying schedules.
 Please see the list of specialty courses below.
 More detailed information regarding electives will be made available to students prior to the spring semester of the second year.
-In addition to OT courses in specialty topics, students may choose to participate in clinical and/or research experiences.
+In addition to OT courses in specialty topics, students may choose to participate in clinical and/or research experiences. - Clinical Experiences (OT 500; A, B, C) include participation in various clinical/health settings in the community.
+May be taken for 2 to 4 units.

-- Clinical Experiences (OT 500; A, B, C) include participation in various clinical/health settings in the community.
-May be taken for 2 to 4 units. - Research Experiences (OT 790) include participation in research projects with USC community partners.
+- Research Experiences (OT 790) include participation in research projects with USC community partners.
 May be taken for 2 to 4 units. - Independent Study (OT 790) enables students to research a topic of their choice, supervised by a USC faculty member.
 May be taken for 2 to 4 units - OT Specialty Elective Courses (list subject to change):

-OT 550 (2 Units) Lifestyle Redesign ® for Pain and Headache Management OT 551 (2 Units) Lifestyle Redesign ® for Weight Management and Related Conditions OT 552 (2 Units) Lifestyle Redesign ® for Neurological Conditions OT 560 (4 Units) Contemporary Issues in School-Based Practice OT 562 (4 Units) Advanced Practice in Hand Therapy and Physical Agent Modalities1 OT 566 (2 Units) Healthcare Communication with Spanish-Speaking Clients OT 567 (4 Units) Contemporary Issues: Occupational Therapy in Early Intervention OT 569 (2 Units) Sensory Integration Theory OT 570 (2 Units) Evaluation and Clinical Reasoning: Sensory Integration OT 572 (4 Units) Ergonomics OT 573 (4 Units) Hand Rehabilitation OT 574 (4 Units) Enhancing Motor Control for Occupation OT 575 (2 Units) Dysphagia Across the Lifespan: Pediatrics through Geriatrics OT 577 (2 Units) Seminar in Occupational Therapy (National Board for Certification in Occupational Therapy Preparation) OT 579 (4 Units) Occupational Therapy in Adult Neurorehabilitation OT 588 (2 Units) Building Technologies that Promote Health and Well-Being OT 590 (2-4 Units) Rancho Los Amigos National Rehabilitation Center: Canadian Occupational Performance Measure (COPM) Rancho Los Amigos National Rehabilitation Center: OT Driver Rehabilitation OT ( - 11 and Training Program OT 599 (4 Units) Special Topics: Anti-Racism, Anti-Oppression and JEDI in Occupational Therapy OT (40 (4 Units) Function, Participation, and Health of Infants and Families in the NICU OT 610 (4 Units) Sensory Integration Dysfunction OT 638 (2 Units) Mentored Practicum in Lifestyle Redesign
+Lifestyle Redesign ® for Pain and Headache Management Lifestyle Redesign ® for Weight Management and Related Conditions Lifestyle Redesign ® for Neurological Conditions Contemporary Issues in School-Based Practice Advanced Practice in Hand Therapy and Physical Agent Modalities1 Healthcare Communication with Spanish-Speaking Clients Contemporary Issues: Occupational Therapy in Early Intervention Sensory Integration Theory Evaluation and Clinical Reasoning: Sensory Integration Ergonomics Hand Rehabilitation Enhancing Motor Control for Occupation Dysphagia Across the Lifespan: Pediatrics through Geriatrics Seminar in Occupational Therapy (National Board for Certification in Occupational Therapy Preparation) Occupational Therapy in Adult Neurorehabilitation Building Technologies that Promote Health and Well-Being Rancho Los Amigos National Rehabilitation Center: Canadian Occupational Performance Measure (COPM) Rancho Los Amigos National Rehabilitation Center: OT Driver Rehabilitation and Training Program Rancho Los Amigos National Rehabilitation Center: Traumatic Brain Injury and/or Diabetes Mellitus - Improving Patient's Self-Management of Chronic Conditions Rancho Los Amigos National Rehabilitation Center: OT Lifestyle Redesign® Program Special Topics: Anti-Racism, Anti-Oppression and JEDI in Occupational Therapy Function, Participation, and Health of Infants and Families in the NICU Cultivating Global Citizenship through Responsive, Reflective, and Engaged Practice: International Externships Occupational Therapy in Japan: Health Care Systems, Values, and Occupations Discovering Occupations in the Aboriginal Communities of Southern Taiwan Sensory Integration Dysfunction Mentored Practicum in Lifestyle Redesign